gzeinnumer/MyLibDirectory/README_3.md

 ---
 ### Base64 To Zip
 #### Step 1.
 Enable Fitur.
-Add 2 code on your `onCreate`. you need to declaration `External Folder Name` that you will use as you Folder Name in external.
+Make Class `MyApp`, add 2 code on your `onCreate`. you need to declaration `External Folder Name` that you will use as you Folder Name in external.
 Now i am using `MyLibsTesting`.

 ```java
 public class MyApp extends Application {